EddOliver/BBM-Bridge-Baby-Monitor/README.md

 - Unexpected events
 - A combination of issues.

-If we could notice a failure in the structure beforehand this would cut costs of maintenance and also prevent any disaster, therefore that is the main problem we want to fight with our solution.
+If we could notice damage in the structure beforehand this would cut costs of maintenance and also prevent any disaster, therefore that is the focus of our solution.

 Other forms of predictive solutions in bridges do not provide accurate data, or require a technician to go directly to the place to check manually.

 ## Our Solution:

-Our solution is to place a pair of vibration sensors strategically in bridges to perform a continuous monitoring.
-And through AI and Machine Learning we will generate predictive models for the wear and tear of the bridge, and to recommend the user scheduling for preventive maintenance.
+Our solution is to place a pair of vibration sensors (accelerometers or IMU's) strategically in bridges to perform continuous monitoring.
+And through AI and Machine Learning we will generate predictive models for the wear and tear of the bridge, and recommendations to the user to schedule preventive maintenance.
 We will use these algorithms and then accelerate them via the potent FPGA on top of the Ultra96 for maximum performance.

 Bill of materials.

 - Ultra96 Board .
 - SD card, 16 GB, Class 10 (Ultra96).
 - Power Source, 5v 2.5 A, Jack, (Ultra96)
-- Arduino 101 (Arduino Curie).
+- Arduino 101 (Arduino Curie for its IMU).
 - Raspberry Pi Zero W.
 - SD card, 16 GB, Class 10 (Raspberry Pi Zero W).
 - Power Source, 5v 2.5 A, micro-USB (Raspberry Pi Zero W).